TinySR: Pruning Diffusion for Real-World Image Super-Resolution: Methodology

+here, $x_{\mathrm{HR}}$ represents high-quality data.
+We set $\lambda_{\mathrm{1}}$ to 3 and $\lambda_{\mathrm{2}}$ to 1.
+These two loss functions are jointly optimized to ensure both high fidelity and superior perceptual quality in the reconstructed images.

-To ensure the recoverability of pruning, we design the optimization of mask learning using distillation and task loss.
-Specifically, distillation loss is defined as $\mathrm{L}_1$ loss and task loss is defined as $\mathrm{LPIPS}$ loss.
+{\bf Pruning Decision Training.} To ensure the recoverability of pruning, we design the optimization of mask learning using distillation and task losses.
+Specifically, the task loss is defined as $\mathrm{LPIPS}$ loss and $\mathrm{L_1}$ loss is utilized for the distillation loss.
+The total loss is expressed as follows: